Alumni Regents

 Full Bio

-Kullavanijaya earned his bachelor’s and master’s degrees in mechanical engineering from the McCormick School of Engineering, where he was a Murphy Fellow, and his Master of Management (Business Administration) from the Kellogg School of Management.
-After receiving his bachelor’s degree from McCormick, Kullavanijaya worked as a project engineer at General Motors Electromotive Division.
-He then moved into investment banking and built various industry businesses for Merrill Lynch, Goldman Sachs, and Salomon Smith Barney (Citigroup Global Markets) in the US and Asia.
-Kullavanijaya worked with companies across different sectors but predominantly focused on financial services and technology.
-He also cofounded a private equity and advisory firm focused on US community banks before moving into sustainability and investment management.
+After receiving his bachelor’s degree from Northwestern, Kullavanijaya worked as a project engineer at General Motors Electro-Motive Division.
+His subsequent work in investment banking for Merrill Lynch, Goldman Sachs, and Salomon Smith Barney (Citigroup Global Markets) in the US and Asia-Pacific involved capital markets and mergers and acquisitions across different sectors but predominantly focused on financial services and technology.
+He also cofounded a private equity and advisory firm focused on US community banks before moving into sustainability and investment management where he focused on sustainability in real assets and private equity.

-Kullavanijaya has served and continues to serve on boards of public and private companies in the US and Asia spanning various industries.
-He is also an advisor to private companies in renewable energy, financial services and related technologies, and education software, building on his experience in these sectors as well as in governance and strategy.
+Kullavanijaya has served and continues to serve on boards of public and private companies in the US and Asia, spanning various industries.
+He is also an adviser in venture investments and technologies, building on his experience in these sectors as well as in governance and strategy.
 Kullavanijaya is a member of the Pacific Pension and Investment Institute and is a frequent speaker at education and industry events.
-At Northwestern, he has served on the McCormick Advisory Council since 2012 and lectures at McCormick in NUvention courses and at Kellogg in impact investing.

 headshot of Bernal Vega